bioasp/caspo/docs/usage.rst

 Logical predictions
 ^^^^^^^^^^^^^^^^^^^
-The predictions of family of Boolean Networks over the readout nodes in the PKN are shown per each possible condition.
-This .csv file is *output* of the **caspo predict** command.
+The predictions of a family of Boolean Networks over the readout nodes in the PKN are shown per each possible condition.
+This .csv file is an *output* of the **caspo predict** command.
 In the following example the readouts are species "g" and "f".
 We show that for the last condition (where "c" and "b" are stimulated), the predictions for species "g" and "f" are 0 and 0.4 respectively on average (AVG: column).
 This means that a family of Boolean Networks was previously learned and classified with some specific input-output behaviors, and that the 0.4 prediction over "f" represents the average prediction from all the set of input-output behaviors on this species.
-The VAR column will show the variance of this prediction with respect to its prediction across all input-output behaviors for that condition.
+The VAR column shows the variance of this prediction with respect to its prediction across all input-output behaviors for that condition.

 .. csv-table::
     :header: TR:a,TR:c,TR:b,TR:di,AVG:g,AVG:f,VAR:g,VAR:f